seidelj/uchicago_pgg/README.md

 (venv)$ git init
 (venv)$ heroku git:remote -a your-app-name-10101
 ```
-In the last command above, you should use the heroku app name.
-If you don't specify one when creating a new heroku app heroku wil l generate one for you. e.g. `ancient-spire-16403`.
+In the last command above, you should use your Heroku app's name.
+If you don't specify one when creating a new heroku app heroku will generate one for you. e.g. `ancient-spire-16403`.

 ##### Deploy the application